pypa/hatch/COMMANDS.rst

     **Options:**

-*-t/--temp*
-    Use a new temporary virtual env.

 *-s/--shell*
     The name of shell to use e.g. ``bash``.
 If the shell name is not supported, e.g. ``bash -O``, it will be treated as a command and no custom prompt will be provided.
 This overrides the config file entry ``shell``.

+*-t/--temp*
+    Use a new temporary virtual env.

+*-py/--python*
+    A named Python path to use when creating a temporary virtual env.
+This overrides --pypath.

+*-pp/--pypath*
+    An absolute path to a Python executable to use when creating a temporary virtual env.

 ``clean``
 ^^^^^^^^^